stouma/CS425-Game/README.md

 	 -Move with WASD or Arrow Keys
   	 -Shoot with Space

-Credits:
+CREDITS:
 	All assets obtained from opengameart.org unless otherwise stated.

 Music/OSTs: